objectstoragesolutions/cabot-check-tattletrail/README.md

 # Tattletrail check for Cabot

 ## Usage
-Allows Cabot users to create status check for process using tattletrail.
-Tattletrail is a REST wrapper over a REDIS server that allows users to monitor cron jobs/background processes that fail to check in within a specific interval.
+Allows Cabot users to create a status check for a background process.
+Similar to a DeadmanSnitch, the service acts to ensure that processes stay running.
+It uses Tattletrail a server where background processes can 'check-in'.
+Tattletrail is a simple REST wrapper over a REDIS server that allows users to monitor cron jobs/background processes that fail to check in within a specific interval.
+If you do not wish to use Tattletrail, background jobs could talk directly to REDIS to tell Cabot they have 'checked-in'.

 ## How to install:
 You will need a REDIS server hosted somewhere in your environment.